 The Master of Physics is open to all national and international students, French or English speaking.
 It offers several basic general physics programmes in the first year (in French: M1 Fundamental Physics, M1 Physics and Applications; in English: M1 General Physics) which allow students to choose their M2 specialization at the end of the M1 year.
 Another track (M1 MONABIPHOT, in English), focused on theoretical and experimental aspects of photonics at the interface with other fields, is also available.

-In the frame of the national French Quantum plan, that was announced officially by president Macron at C2N in Paris Saclay end of January, the former master programs LOM and Nanosciences join to propose a unique master program from September 2021: QLMN (Quantum, Light, Materials and Nanosciences).
-This program will benefit from the strong partnership between the local academic laboratories and the numerous companies working in the field of quantum technologies at Paris Saclay.
+In the framework of the national French Quantum plan, that was announced officially by President Macron at C2N in Université Paris-Saclay on the 21 January 2021, the former Master programmes LOM and Nanosciences join to propose a common Master programme from September 2021: QLMN (Quantum, Light, Materials and Nanosciences).
+This programme will benefit from the strong partnerships between our local academic laboratories and the numerous companies working in the field of quantum technologies in Paris-Saclay.

-Depending on the M1 study path, students tend to come from undergraduate studies at the Ecole Universitaire de 1er cycle Paris Saclay or Joint Honours undergraduate courses at Université Paris-Saclay; or from the L3 Dual Qualifications + Diplomas of ENS Paris Saclay institutes, Institut d'Optique Graduate School and Magistère de Physique d'Orsay.
-All students coming from a Paris Saclay L3 or other L3 in France or abroad are given the opportunity to prove themselves during the M1 year, without any a priori restrictions on the M2 disciplines they can access.
-This mode of organisation opens transfer paths between all study paths at the end of the M1.
-Any student admitted to M1 will have the possibility of going on to Master's studies in a Physics M2.
+Depending on the M1 study programmes, students tend to come from either undergraduate studies at the Ecole Universitaire de 1er cycle Paris-Saclay, or Joint Honours undergraduate courses of Université Paris-Saclay, or from the L3 Dual Qualifications + Diplomas of ENS Paris-Saclay, Institut d'Optique Graduate School and Magistère de Physique d'Orsay.
+All students coming from a Paris-Saclay L3, other L3 in France or from an equivalent level abroad are given the opportunity to prove themselves during the M1 year, without any a priori restrictions on the M2 disciplines they can access.
+This mode of organisation opens transfer paths between all study paths at the end of the M1 year.
+Any student admitted to an M1 will have the possibility of going on to Master's studies in a Physics M2.